 Hopefully, by now we’ve established that, if you feel the need to contact an employee who’s off sick, then something’s gone wrong.

 Maybe you haven’t taken sufficient steps to prepare your company for unplanned absences.
 In this case, you need an absence management policy.

 Or maybe your type of company culture is making too many employees sick, stressed or resentful.

 Taking the time to understand the underlying causes of absences in your company can help you to make changes for the better.
-Talking to your employees about their absence might give you some insights into the sort of changes you can make that could reduce instances of unplanned absences in the future.
+Talking to your employees about their absences might give you some insights into the sort of changes you can make that could reduce instances of unplanned absences in the future.

 But the time to have this talk isn’t while the employee’s off sick.
 It’s when they return to work.

 With our absence management system, you can make return to work interviews a routine part of your absence management policy.
 Plus, advanced absence reporting features will help you to track the absence patterns in your company, helping you to spot patterns and identify areas where you can make changes.
 Finally, sickness recording, and Bradford Factor scoring will help you to ensure that no individual absence will ever truly inconvenience your company.

 In short, with our absence management system, you can safeguard your company against the problems caused by unplanned absences.
 This means you’ll probably never even feel the need to contact an employee who’s off sick.